Andha 7 Naatkal

 The story of Andha 7 Naatkal was inspired by the life of the comedian J. P. Chandrababu; his marriage had failed after his wife revealed to him that she was in love with someone else.
-The film was produced by P. S. Jayaraman and M. Nachiappan for Srini Creations.
+The film was produced by P. S. Jayaraman and M. Nachiappan for Srini Creations and presented by Sathya Jyothi Films.
 The music was composed by M. S. Viswanathan, cinematography was handled by P. Ganesh Pandian, and editing by R. Bhaskaran.

-Andha 7 Naatkal was released on 26 October 1981, Deepavali day.
+Andha 7 Naatkal was released on 26 October 1981, Diwali day.
 The film was a commercial success, and Bhaskaran won the Tamil Nadu State Film Award for Best Editor.
 It became a trendsetter in Tamil cinema for highlighting the importance of traditional values and their relevance in society.
 The film was remade in Telugu as Radha Kalyanam (1981), in Hindi as Woh Saat Din (1983), and in Kannada as Love Maadi Nodu (1989).

 Plot

+Vasanthi is marrying Anand, a doctor who already has a child from his previous marriage.
+As soon as they return home from the temple, Vasanthi attempts suicide.
+Anand saves her and Vasanthi reveals her past.

 Palakkad Madhavan is a naïve and aspiring music director.
 His assistant Gopi is a dholak player.
-Arriving in Madras, looking for a chance in music direction, they rent a thatched room on the terrace of the house of Vasanthi, a young woman.
+Arriving in Madras, looking for a chance in music direction, they rent a thatched room on the terrace of the house of Vasanthi.
 Madhavan commences his hunt for a chance in films, but does not succeed and struggles in penury.
 Madhavan's talents impress Vasanthi and soon she falls in love with him.
 However, Madhavan is reluctant and avoids her as he is still not settled in life.
 When he realises that she loves him despite his situation, he reciprocates.

-Vasanthi's family is in deep financial trouble; to clear their debts, they arrange her marriage with Anand, a wealthy widower with a daughter.
+Vasanthi's family is in deep financial trouble; to clear their debts, they arrange her marriage with Anand, a wealthy widower.
 Seeing the plight of Vasanthi, Madhavan agrees to marry her secretly in a temple.
 However, just before the wedding, Vasanthi's family members and relatives arrive at the venue, attack Madhavan and take Vasanthi away.
 Vasanthi is forcibly married to Anand.
-On their wedding night, Vasanthi consumes poison but is saved in time by Anand, a doctor by profession.
+On their wedding night, Vasanthi consumes poison but is saved in time by Anand.

-Vasanthi tells Anand about her past, and he promises to send her back to Madhavan with just one request.
-He had agreed to remarriage due to pressure from his mother who is terminally ill and unlikely to survive for more than seven days.
-He requests Vasanthi to pretend to be his wife for these seven days so that his mother can die peacefully, after which Vasanthi can go back to Madhavan.
+Learning about Vasanthi's past, Anand promises to send her back to Madhavan with just one request.
+He had agreed to remarriage due to pressure from his terminally ill mother who is unlikely to survive for more than seven days.
+He requests Vasanthi to pretend to be his wife for these seven days so that his mother can die peacefully, after which Vasanthi can return to Madhavan.
 She agrees, but at the same time slowly starts accepting his family and becomes close to Anand's daughter.